 Just Us!
 Coffee Roastery is a fair-trade coffee roaster located in Grand Pré.
 With coffee shops located across the province, this location is the hub of the business, housing the Roastery and Chocolate Workshop.
 Dedicated to the craft of artisan roasting, Just Us! is driven by a passion to bring out the best possible aromas, flavours, and body in each coffee they source.
 It’s also the home of Canada’s first and only Fair Trade Museum where visitors can learn about coffee from the farmers’ point of view through interactive displays, games, and videos.

 Visit the Tangled Garden, where herbs and fruit are transformed into jewel-like jellies and flavourful liqueurs.
 Enjoy a lavender or rose petal ice cream as you take a stroll through the three-acre herb and sculpture garden.
-Take a meditative walk through the onsite labyrinth.
-And don’t forget to stop by the gift shop where you’ll discover a fine selection of gourmet, hand-crafted cordials, jams, vinegar, and honey.
+Take a meditative walk through the onsite labyrinth and don’t forget to stop by the gift shop where you’ll discover a fine selection of gourmet, hand-crafted cordials, jams, vinegars, and honey.